 Set up a company – using an intermediary

 The easiest way to set up a company is using an intermediary to form the company on your behalf – a formations agent.
 There are hundreds of firms offering this service in the UK charging up to £100 or more.

 Sometimes a formations agent will form the company at a loss if you sign up for a bank account or other service.
 In our view, it is always best to set up your company as a one-off task and consider which bank is best for your business separately.

 Other professionals such as accountants will often take care of the formations process on your behalf if you sign up for their accountancy services.

 Running a company – ongoing costs

 Alongside the minimal initial costs of incorporating, there are other events which may incur a fee.

 Every company has to submit an Annual Return (AR01) on the anniversary of their incorporation.
 This provides Companies House with a snapshot of each company on that date.
 It includes details of the company, its directors, and shareholders.
-The costs for an electronic submission is £13, and by means of discouraging postal submissions, a paper return costs £40.
+The costs for electronic submission is £13, and by means of discouraging postal submissions, a paper return costs £40.

-If you want to change your company name, Companies House charges £30 (software / WebFiling), or £50 (paper form).
+If you want to change your company name, Companies House charges £8 to file, or £30 for the same-day service.

 For a complete list of all Companies House charges, for less common events, click here.